Deekshithakandrathi/Gen-AI/README.md

-# This Repositery contains the Gen AI Related Projects
+# This Repository contains the Gen AI Related Projects